MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/deprecated/index.md

   and displaying a notification.

 > [!IMPORTANT]
-> **NOTE:** The information in this section pertains to iOS 9 and prior, it has been left here to support older iOS versions.
+> The information in this section pertains to iOS 9 and prior, it has been left here to support older iOS versions.
 For iOS 10 and later, please see the [User Notification Framework guide](~/ios/platform/user-notifications/index.md) for supporting both Local and Remote Notification on an iOS device.